Gresham24/Front-End-Mentor-Projects/Challenge 8 - Interactive-rating-component/README.md

-# Pricing Component with Toggle
+# Interactive Rating Component
-This challenge was to build a Pricing Component with Toggle
+This challenge was to build an Interactive Rating Component

 Hosted at: https://challenge-8-interactive-rating-component.netlify.app